-Our goal is to describe each part of the configuration section, so let’s start with the General Settings.
-It allows enabling the Amasty Call for Price Magento 2 module and selecting categories and customer groups to hide prices in.
-On the image below, you can see that the request quote Magento module is enabled and prices are hidden in three categories:
+Our goal is to describe each part of the configuration section, so let’s start with General Settings.
+It allows enabling the Amasty Call for Price Magento 2 module and selecting categories and customer groups for which to hide prices.
+On the image below, you can see that the request quote Magento module is enabled, and prices are hidden in three categories:

 The following screenshot illustrates the selected customer groups for which the price is hidden.
 Two fields below allow creating exceptions for products and customers.
 Type product IDs to display prices even if the corresponding category is selected above.
-Specify customer IDs to let the appropriate customers see prices even if they belong to customer groups selected in ‘Hide Price for Selected Group(s)’.
+Next, specify customer IDs to let the appropriate customers see prices also in case they belong to the customer groups chosen in ‘Hide Price for Selected Group(s)’.

 - ‘Add to Cart’;